theo-atkinson/findgraphs-analysis/README.md

 <br />

 ## Script 1: Initial Scan
-The script "initial-scan.r" will run findgraphs in parallel a set number of times for a various numbers of admixture events.
+The script "initial-scan.r" will run findgraphs in parallel a set number of times for a various number of admixture events.
-These can be set set at the top of the script using the _iterations_ and _max_admix_ variables respectively.
+These can be set at the top of the script using the _iterations_ and _max_admix_ variables respectively.
 #### Output
 initial-scan-result.rds
 * A tibble of the best fitting graphs from each iteration.